JamesIturralde/JamesIturralde/README.md

 Hello,

 My name is James Iturralde.
-I'm currently attending Cloud Administration at Codeup Computer Coding Bootcamp.
+I'm currently attending Cloud Administration at Codeup, a Computer Coding Bootcamp.
 I'm interested in Cloud Administration or a closely related field of computers.
 You can reach me at James.Iturralde7@gmail.com, text or call at 346-498-4627.